containers/crun-vm/docs/2-podman-docker.md

 ### Inspecting and customizing the libvirt domain XML

-crun-qemu internally uses [libvirt] to launch a VM, generating a [domain XML definition] from the options provided to podman-run.
+crun-vm internally uses [libvirt] to launch a VM, generating a [domain XML definition] from the options provided to podman-run.
 This XML definition can be printed by adding the non-standard `--print-libvirt-xml` flag to your podman-run invocation.